-- Signs and Symptoms: - o SLUDGEMM: Salivation, Lacrimation, Urination, Defectation, GI Upset, Emesis, Miosis, Muscle Twitching - Recognize that patients with severe poisoning may or may not be bradycardic. - Mild to moderate cases should be treated with one or two doses of Mark I kits or Duodotes. - Severe cases will generally require repeating every 5 minutes up to 3 doses. - Atropine in these circumstances is not for bradycardia, which may or may not be present. - Primary endpoints for treatment are diminished airway secretions (lungs are clear to auscultation), hypoxia improves, airway resistance decreases, and dyspnea improves - Organophosphate poisonings may require more Atropine (> 3 Mark I Kits or 3 DuoDotes). - Ohio law and GMVEMSC Standing Orders permit EMRs and EMTs to administer Organophosphate/nerve agent antidotes by autoinjector only. - Nerve agent/organophosphate antidotes are to be used to treat symptomatic patients, not given prophylactically
+- Signs and Symptoms: - o SLUDGEMM: Salivation, Lacrimation, Urination, Defectation, GI Upset, Emesis, Miosis, Muscle Twitching - Mild to moderate cases should be treated with one or two doses of Atropine and 2-PAM - Severe cases will generally require repeating every 5 minutes up to 3 doses. - Atropine in these circumstances is not for bradycardia, which may or may not be present. - Primary endpoints for treatment are diminished airway secretions (lungs are clear to auscultation), hypoxia improves, airway resistance decreases, and dyspnea improves - Organophosphate poisonings may require more Atropine (> 3 Mark I Kits or 3 DuoDotes). - Ohio law and GMVEMSC Standing Orders permit First Responders and EMTs to administer Organophosphate/nerve agent antidotes by autoinjector only. - Nerve agent or organophosphate antidotes are to be used to treat symptomatic patients, not given prophylactically.